aidrisedai/TextMasterQuiz/replit.md

 ## Recent Changes

+- **Daily Quiz Scheduler Debugging** (July 13, 2025): Fixed timezone handling and scheduler delivery issues.
+Root cause: User's last_quiz_date was preventing new questions.
+Added testing mode with every-minute checks and disabled time matching temporarily for debugging.
+- **Category Rotation System** (July 11, 2025): Implemented proper single-category-per-day rotation system ensuring only one question from one category daily, using questionsAnswered % categoryCount for fair rotation.
 - **SMS Commands Comprehensive Testing** (July 11, 2025): Implemented and tested all SMS commands with 8/8 tests passing.
 All commands (SCORE, HELP, STOP, RESTART, A/B/C/D answers, MORE) working perfectly with real SMS delivery.
 - **AI Backend Migration to Gemini** (July 10, 2025): Switched from OpenAI to Google Gemini 2.5 Flash for question generation.
 Updated all services to use Gemini API with improved JSON schema validation.
 - **SMS System Fully Operational** (July 8, 2025): Toll-free number verification completed successfully.
 SMS delivery now working with "delivered" status confirmed.